Phoenix (spacecraft): Thermal and evolved gas analyzer

-The Thermal and Evolved Gas Analyzer (TEGA) is a combination of a high-temperature furnace with a mass spectrometer.
+The Thermal and Evolved Gas Analyzer (TEGA) is a combination of a high-temperature furnace with a differential scanning calorimeter and a mass spectrometer.
 It was used to bake samples of Martian dust and determine the composition of the resulting vapors.
 It has eight ovens, each about the size of a large ball-point pen, which were able to analyze one sample each, for a total of eight separate samples.
 Team members measured how much water vapor and carbon dioxide gas were given off, how much water ice the samples contained, and what minerals are present that may have formed during a wetter, warmer past climate.
 The instrument also measured organic volatiles, such as methane, down to 10 parts per billion.
 TEGA was built by the University of Arizona and University of Texas at Dallas.
+Soil was delivered to TEGA by the lander's robotic arm and scoop.